Finance, Auditing, Controlling, Taxation (FACT) (MSc)

 If you are interested in the degree programme and have a degree in a different subject or a degree from a different university in Germany or abroad, please contact the degree programme coordinator.

 The FACT Master's degree programme is a full-time degree programme consisting of compulsory modules (30 ECTS credits), specialisation modules (60 ECTS credits) and a Master's thesis (30 ECTS credits).
-Please note that students seeking accreditation for the Wirschaftsprüferexamen must complete a total of 140 ECTS credits.
-The specialisation modules, worth a total of 60 ECTS credits, are selected from a range of options with a total of around 300 ECTS credits.
+The specialisation modules, worth a total of 60 ECTS credits, are selected from a range of options with a total of up-to-date 335 ECTS credits.
 Full details of all modules are available in the module handbook.

 If certain specific combinations of subjects are completed, students may be awarded additional certificates demonstrating advanced knowledge (FInFACTs and TaxFACTs certificates).
-The degree programme website provides detailed information about possible modules, specialisations, additional certificates and accreditation as well as example study plans and timetables in the winter and summer semesters.
+The degree programme website provides detailed information about possible modules, specialisations and additional certificates as well as example study plans and timetables in the winter and summer semesters.
 Information about the degree programme and certificates is also published by the School of Business and Economics.

 The knowledge to be acquired in the 'Controlling' section mainly concerns financial accounting involving different values, maturities and areas of application (such as the systems and methods of costs and revenue accounting, models and processes in investment accounting or deviation analysis).
 This is closely linked to knowledge of controlling that deals with non-monetary values and figures, planning and control techniques, budgeting and transfer pricing systems, and other possible elements of managerial subsystems.